We all enjoy seeing the Cape Primrose flowers blossom, but what can you do when they begin falling off?

 Fertilize using a liquid houseplant fertilizer diluted to half strength every three or four weeks from spring to late summer when the plants are actively growing.

-During the winter months, when Cape Primroses are dormant, they do not need fertilizing.
+During winter, Cape Primroses are dormant and do not need fertilizing.
 So, please do not fertilize at this time of the year.